 - Antisocial behavior

-The most common artificial food colorings are Red #40, Yellow #5 and Yellow #6.
+Besides Red #40, Yellow #5 and Yellow #6 are the most common fake food dyes.
 The CSPI report says these three dyes comprise 90 percent of all artificial colorings in food.
 In addition, the report also states that food dye consumption continues to increase.
-In fact, five-fold since the mid-20th century.
+In fact, the rate of increase has been five-fold since the mid-20th century.

 Red 40 lake